 Gary Cornwall is currently a Research Economist at the Bureau of Economic Analysis and Adjunct Professor of Economics at George Washington University.

-His research interests are focused primarily on Bayesian modeling methods, real estate, urban/regional, and time series/spatial econometrics.
-His current research projects include papers on predictive model selection criteria, spatial and network based regression discontinuity design, and spatial mixture models.
+His research interests are focused primarily on Bayesian modeling methods, real estate, urban/regional, time series/spatial econometrics, and hypothesis testing.
+His current research projects include papers on predictive model selection criteria, spatial and network based regression discontinuity design, spatial mixture models, and machine learning enhanced hypothesis testing.
 In addition to these projects Gary is also working on several papers in the fields of biostatistics and management.

 Gary has presented his work at a number of conferences including the Midwest Econometric Group Meetings, Southern Regional Science Association Conference, American Academy of Child and Adolescent Psychiatry Annual Meeting, Midwest Economics Association and the Society for Industrial and Organizational Psychology.